 Birdi was able to support Christopher to come to the conference.
 He shared Sebastian’s session on-stage, and we also set him up at our booth to chat with attendees.
 Christopher inspired everyone that came to the booth with his drone control system connected to a flight simulator (not allowed to fly the real thing indoors), and truly left a lasting impact on everyone who met him (us included!).

 As the drone sector moves forward, we want to ensure that inclusive design is considered and adopted into industry frameworks, to ensure everyone is supported to fly.
-For those who want to know more, work with Christopher as a consultant, or if you're a hardware supplier or training organisation and want to further assist Christopher, reach out to him here.
+For those who want to know more, work with Christopher as a consultant, or if you're a hardware supplier or training organization and want to further assist Christopher, reach out to him here.

 There were a bunch of different standout companies at the event who are using drone technology to help people in the real world.